andreasphil/js-inverted-index/README.md

 # useSearch

 **Lightweight index search for the frontend with no runtime dependencies.
-If `Array.filter()` is too little and everything else is too much 👀**
+If `Array.filter()` is almost good enough, but not quite 👀**

 ## Installation